clabonte/CodePrimer/doc/sample/BusinessRequirements.md

 Someone came up with a brilliant concept of creating an `Account` to allow **Authors** to track activities and how they make money.

-It was late in the day, so the `Account` has the following characteristics:
+It was late in the day, so the `Account` only has the following characteristics for now:
  - A *current balance* to track the outstanding amount to _**pay**_ to the **Author** in the next *pay date*.
  - `Payout`s are issued on the *last day of the month if the current balance at least* 20$.
  - A *lifetime earnings* to remind the **Author** about the money made so far.